Observation Hives: a new standard

 Unlike existing observation hives that are limited by their fixed size, BEEcosystem’s modularity offers the ability to expand the interior hive space by attaching additional wall-mounted HexHive bodies.

-If you’re a beekeeper, you know that Langstroth and Warre hives have always expanded vertically by adding new boxes and supers—now, BEEcosystem is the first observation hive to use the same tried and true logic, but on a horizontal plane, expanding across your wall in a hexagonal honeycomb-inspired design.
+If you’re a beekeeper, you know that Langstroth and Warre hives have always expanded vertically by adding new boxes and supers—now, BEEcosystem is the first observation hive to use the same tried and true logic, but over a vertical plane, expanding across your wall in a hexagonal honeycomb-styled design.

-All HexHives include a transfer tube and simple window connection unit, so your bees can come and go freely from their outdoor foraging flights in search of floral pollen and nectar.
+All HexHives include a transfer tube and simple window connection unit for the option of noninvasive indoor observation hive setups, so your bees will be able to come and go freely from their outdoor foraging flights in search of floral pollen and nectar.
 No matter how many HexHives you choose to start with, you’ll enjoy the same unparalleled viewing access into the intricate lives of your social bees.

 BEEcosystem was designed to mount and expand along your indoor or outdoor wall.
-Each BEEcosystem hive measures 21" in length by 18" in height by 6" in depth (from the wall).
-The weight of each hive is 12 pounds without honeycomb and honeybees.
-Adding the bees and honeycomb increases hive weight to roughly 20-30 pounds in total.
+Each BEEcosystem hive measures nearly ~22" in length by ~19" in height by ~5" in depth (measured outward from the wall) - more exact dimensions in diagram to the right.
+The weight of each hive is 12 pounds without comb and bees.
+Adding the bees and honeycomb increases hive weight to roughly 25-35 pounds in total.
+We include a sturdy bracket for mounting each HexHive into a secure wall stud or vertical/structural member - BEEcosystem hive and frame dimensions are designed specifically so that each sequential HexHive can wall-mount at the US standard 16"-on-center stud spacing.

 Hive Features & Accessories

 Other indoor observation hives on the market require the beekeeper to drill a hole from the inside to the outside their exterior wall, just to accommodate the simple transfer tube that bees move through to come and go from indoors to outdoors.
-In a day and age where almost every exterior wall seems to have sliding windows, we thought this was a silly requirement for any indoor beehive.
+When almost every exterior wall now seems to have sliding windows, we thought this was a silly standard requirement for an indoor observation hive setup.

 Our simple window unit is comprised of a durable insulating foam block, which can be cut-to-length to fit snuggly into any sliding window, whether double-hung or horizontally sliding.
 A pre-cut circular hole in the window unit fits tightly around the transfer tube's entrance/exit hole, allowing the bees to come and go as they please right through your sealed window, and sparing your exterior walls from invasive modifications.
 An outdoor-facing landing platform is also included, which clamps securely around the window unit to sit outside right below the entrance/exit end of the transfer tube, giving your honeybees a convenient perch for takeoff and landing.